-In the aftermath of Turkey's first confirmed coronavirus case in March 2020, ŞOK Marketler strengthened measures to protect public health while continuing to provide uninterrupted services.
-Following the outbreak of the virus, ŞOK Marketler considered the needs of many people who lived alone, were not permitted to go out and were therefore unable to shop.
-To deliver a quick and safe shopping experience, ŞOK Marketler launched the "Cepte ŞOK home delivery" feature.
+As of March 2020, when Turkey's first coronavirus case was confirmed, ŞOK Marketler increased its measures to protect public health.
+Within this scope, ŞOK Marketler continued its operations in line with its mission of providing uninterrupted service and launched the "Cepte SOK Home Delivery" app.
+With this app, the needs of many people who lived alone, were not permitted to go out and were therefore unable to shop were considered and thus a possibility to provide a quick and safe shopping experience was offered.
+Orders of "Cepte SOK" continued increasingly in 2021 and customers were provided with a home delivery, uninterrupted and secure service.

-In addition to "click and collect," which allowed customers to pick up orders from the store at any time, "home delivery " was introduced on the Cepte \$OK app during the pandemic.
+In addition to "click and collect," which allowed customers to pick up orders from the store at any time, "home delivery "was introduced on the Cepte SOK app during the pandemic.
 Customers' ordered products are delivered free of charge on the same day and at the same prices charged in the stores, while payments can be made online or with cash/credit card at the time of delivery.
-Customers can also pick up their orders on the same day at their preferred time, from among 8,145 stores across Turkey.
+Customers can also pick up their orders, delivered with 100% electric vehicles, on the same day at their preferred time, from among 9,247 stores across Turkey.

-Driven by the goal of offering affordable and quality products in 81 provinces, \$OK Marketler continued investments and provided employment during the pandemic.
-By the end of 2020, 264 jobs were provided due to the use of Cepte \$OK by customers.
+Driven by the goal of offering affordable and quality products in 81 provinces, ŞOK Marketler continued investments and provided employment during the pandemic.
+In 2021, 1,000 people (2020: 264 jobs) were employed thanks to "Cepte SOK" app.